 The SFB/TR55 "Hadron Physics from Lattice QCD" was established in July 2008 by the Deutsche Forschungsgemeinschaft at the Universities of Regensburg and Wuppertal.
-It is coordinated by Regensburg and incorporates groups at Bern and Graz.
+It is currently coordinated by Wuppertal and incorporates groups at Graz.

 The research programme consists of three project areas.
 A: Lattice QCD calculations of hadronic observables.
 B: Algorithms for Lattice QCD simulations.
 C: Development and deployment of the QPACE parallel supercomputer.

 The results of project area A are required for the interpretation of particle collider experiments such as the LHC at CERN or the planned FAIR facility at Darmstadt.

 Project area B is interdisciplinary in nature and prominently includes Computational and Applied Mathematicians from Wuppertal and Regensburg, in addition to the Theoretical Physicists.